how to use bluetooth on raspberry pi

 Set up Bluetooth with the GUI

-If you use the default Raspberry Pi OS environment (PiXeL), there is a Bluetooth icon in the top-right corner, near the clock, that can be used to enable or disable the Bluetooth adapter and pair new devices.
+If you use the default Raspberry Pi OS desktop environment (PiXeL), there’s a Bluetooth icon in the top-right corner next to the clock.
+This utility can be used to enable or disable the Bluetooth adapter and pair new devices.

 By default, Bluetooth is enabled on a fresh installation of Raspberry Pi OS with Desktop, so you can probably skip this step.

-But if for any reason the Bluetooth is disabled on your Pi (grayed icon), click on it and select “Turn On Bluetooth” in the dropdown menu.
+But if for some reason the Bluetooth is disabled on your Pi (grayed out), click on it and select “Turn On Bluetooth” from the dropdown menu.
 It looks like this:

-The Bluetooth is now enabled, and you can move on to detecting your Bluetooth devices.
+Bluetooth is now enabled, and you can move on to pairing your Bluetooth devices.

-The Raspberry Pi will only detect Bluetooth devices in pairing mode.
+The Raspberry Pi will only detect Bluetooth devices set to pairing mode.
 Refer to your device’s user guide to learn how to do this.
-Generally, there is a Bluetooth button on it that you need to press once or for a few seconds to make it discoverable.
+Generally, there’s a Bluetooth button on it that you need to press once or hold down for a few seconds to make it discoverable.

 Download Your Essential Linux Commands Guide!